 - Remove your shoes at the bottom of steps in a temple or before approaching a Buddha statue.

 - Many wats (temples) require long pants to go inside.
-Dress as conservative as possible when visiting the temples.
+Dress as conservative as possible when visiting temples in Thailand.

 - Never turn your back on a Buddha statue — that includes to take selfies!

 - Some Theavadamonks do not eat after noon.
 Refrain from eating or snacking around them in the afternoon.

 - Women should never touch a monk anywhere!
 Even their own mothers can’t touch them.
 When handing something to a monk, it must be passed through a man’s hands.
 Be mindful of brushing against monks in crowded spaces.

 Thailand Tips for Eating and Drinking

 - Most Thais eat with a spoon in the right hand and fork in the left.
 Push food onto the spoon with your fork.
 Chopsticks are typically provided just for noodles or a few other select dishes.

 - Bacteria is faster than you!
 Don’t eat food that has touched the table or any other unclean surface.
 The “three second rule” doesn’t actually work anywhere, including Thailand.